 Actual outcome: Both of their partners arrived home safely shortly after and explained that traffic was bad and the phone’s battery was depleted.

-Annie and Lily reacted to the same situation very differently because of the different meanings they had given to the situation.
+Jane and Lily reacted to the same situation very differently because of the different meanings they had given to the situation.
 Both of their reactions made complete sense given what they were telling themselves.
-Annie’s scary interpretation increased her anxiety and led her to behave anxiously, while Lily’s calmer and more probable interpretation did not increase her anxiety much and she was less distracted.
+Jane’s scary interpretation increased her anxiety and led her to behave anxiously, while Lily’s calmer and more probable interpretation did not increase her anxiety much and she was less distracted.

 These examples demonstrate that our thoughts do not have to be true to impact how we feel.
 Our thoughts can have a strong effect even when they are unrealistic and extreme.
 Thoughts can feel true, even if they are actually not a true reflection of reality.